yers-m/yers_documentation/docs/software/markdown.md

 # Markdown

-## How to make slide show of figures
+## How to make slideshow of figures

+* Functionalities
+    * slide show
+    * height determines dimensions of the image
+    * 1.8x zoom-in by clicking
+        * can be changed in `transform: scale(1.8)`
+    * dimmed overlay
+        * to dim everything around figure when zoomed in

 * the slideshow functionality across multiple markdown files in GitHub Pages
     * use CSS code